ROSE 0.11.145.147

 Short names are single letters and use a different set of prefixes than long names (which can also be a single letter).
 Also, when a short-name switch has an argument the value for the argument can be adjacent to the switch, like -n5, but long-name switches usually separate the switch from the value with a special string, like --number=5.

-Definition at line 2095 of file util/Sawyer/CommandLine.h.
+Definition at line 2095 of file Sawyer/CommandLine.h.

-const std::string& Sawyer::CommandLine::Switch::shortNames ( ) const
+const std::string & Sawyer::CommandLine::Switch::shortNames ( ) const

 inline